Chillee/coursera-dl-all/README.md

 Switch from Dryscraper to Selenium to obtain support for Windows Add support for forums
 Add support for human graded assignments
+Automatically sign up for courses you haven't signed up for yet.
 Fix bugs for any courses
 Suggestions?